We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Swift, accurate diagnosis of a serious medical condition is essential to ensure you get the right treatment and to minimise any risk of long-term health consequences.
-If your diagnosis is delayed or you are misdiagnosed due to medical negligence, it can have a huge impact on you and loved ones for years to come.
+If your diagnosis is delayed due to medical negligence, it can have a huge impact on you and loved ones for years to come.

 Dealing with the fallout from medical diagnosis errors can be very difficult, both in practical terms and emotionally.
 We know how upsetting and frustrating it can be to know that all this could have been avoided with proper medical care.

 At this difficult time for you and your family, you deserve clear answers and close personal support.
-Having represented people just like you in Rhondda Cynon Taff and Bridgend for over 30 years, our medical negligence solicitors can give you all the help you need to get a fair outcome for your claim.
+Having represented people just like you in Rhondda Cynon Taff and Bridgend for over 30 years, our delayed diagnosis solicitors can give you all the help you need to get a fair outcome for your claim.

 Why choose Devonalds for your delayed diagnosis claim?